KasunDA/activitylog-1/README.md

     return '';
 }
 ```
 The result of this function will be logged, unless the result is an empty string.
+Logged activities will be referencing the model, which has created them.

 ### Using a before handler.
 If you want to disable logging under certain conditions,
 such as for a specific user, create a class in your application
-namespace that implements the `Spatie\Activitylog\Handlers\BeforeHandlerInterface`.
+namespace that implements the `CodeMyViews\Activitylog\Handlers\BeforeHandlerInterface`.

 This  interface defines an `shouldLog()` method in which you can code any custom logic to determine
 whether logging should be ignored or not.
 You must return `true` the call should be logged.

-To en the namespaced class nameto the `beforeHandler` field in the configuration file:
+To en the namespaced class name to the `beforeHandler` field in the configuration file:
 ```php
 'beforeHandler' => '\App\Handlers\BeforeHandler',
 ```